swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 ### Configure hardened security

-Jobs in a CI/CD workflow are executed on applications known as runners.
-These can be physical servers, virtual machines, or container images, and may operate on a public cloud, like the runner used for our workflow so far, or on-premises within your own infrastructure.

-We will now create a custom container image for a self-hosted runner and deploy it on our Kubernetes cluster.

 It is important to understand that using a self-hosted runner allows other users to execute code on your infrastructure.
 Specifically, **forks** of your public repository **will trigger the workflow** when a pull request is created.